iWinston/typeorm-plus/docs/logging.md

 ## Changing default logger

-There are several loggers TypeORM ships with 3 different types of loggers:
+TypeORM ships with 3 different types of logger:

-* `advanced-console` - this is default logger which logs all messages into console using color and sql syntax highlighting (using [chalk](https://github.com/chalk/chalk) package)
+* `advanced-console` - this is default which logs all messages onto the console using color and sql syntax highlighting (using [chalk](https://github.com/chalk/chalk))
-* `simple-console` - this is simple console logger which is exactly the same as advanced, but it does not use any color highlighting.
+* `simple-console` - this is a simple console logger which is exactly the same as the advanced logger, but it does not use any color highlighting.
 This logger can be used if you have problems / or don't like colorized logs
-* `file` - this logger writes all logs into `ormlogs.log` file in the root folder of your project (near `package.json` and `ormconfig.json`)
+* `file` - this logger writes all logs into `ormlogs.log` in the root folder of your project (near `package.json` and `ormconfig.json`)

-You can enable any of them in connection options this way:
+You can enable any of them in connection options:

 ```typescript
 {